Complex Matching Distance and Stability for Minimal Projective Resolutions, with Applications to Persistence: Complex Matching Distance

 In the language of~\cite{ElchesenPatel}, the M\"obius cohomology of $M$ at $b$ is computed by the Ext–groups

 and the M\"obius homology groups $H^\downarrow_d M(b)$ of~\cite{patel2023mobius_homology} are, for $\vect$, canonically dual:

-where $(-)^\vee$ denotes $\k$-linear dual.
-In particular, if $P\down^M\to M$ is a minimal projective resolution, then the Ext–groups (and hence the M\"obius homology at $b$) are functorially determined by $P\down^M$ via the standard computation
+where $(\blank)^\vee$ denotes $\k$-linear dual.
+In particular, if $P\down^M\to M$ is a minimal projective resolution, then the Ext-groups (and hence the M\"obius homology at $b$) are functorially determined by $P\down^M$ via the standard computation

 for any projective resolution $P\down^{1_b}\to 1_b$.
 Thus, up to duality, the M\"obius homology of $M$ is encoded in its minimal projective resolution.